Our Academics

 Physical Education

-All students receive at least two periods of Physical Education a week.
+All students receive two periods of Physical Education a week.
 Children are expected to participate, unless a note from a physician is provided.
 In addition, students should always wear appropriate athletic footwear and clothing.
 Proper footwear is absolutely necessary for children's safety, as well as protection of the floor.
 We suggest that a pair of sneakers is sent in at the beginning of the year to be kept here at school.
-Our elementary Physical Education program offers experiences for all students, with the goal of developing a healthy self-image and a wholesome, lifetime attitude towards exercise and fitness.
+Our Physical Education program offers experiences for all students, with the goal of developing a healthy self-image and a wholesome, lifetime attitude towards exercise and fitness.
 Activities are carefully planned so that students obtain knowledge about the value of regular exercise, essential motor development, and the social characteristics which foster citizenship.
+A Health Program is offered to students (grades to be determined).

 Music